 Social, emotional and mental health needs can manifest in many different ways and can look different for all children.
 They could find managing their relationships with other people difficult, and may display behaviour that can hinder theirs and other’s learning that can negatively impact on their health, well-being and their quality of life.
 Some children may have disorders such as Attention, Deficit Disorder (ADD), Attention Deficit Hyperactivity Disorder (ADHD), or attachment disorder.

 Children may have a visual or hearing impairment or have a physical need for which they require additional ongoing support and equipment to ensure that lessons and learning opportunities are accessible.
-Garlinge Primary School and Nursery is a Specialist Resourced Provision for children with a physical impairment.
+Garlinge Primary School and Nursery is a Specialist Resourced Provision for children with

-In some instances, children may have SEND that falls into one or more of the above categories.
+It is not uncommon that children may have SEND that falls into one or more of the above categories.

 If you think that your child has a special educational need please discuss this with the class teacher and/or the SENCo.